cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 ## Setup another project to use the compiler and generator
 For another project to use the compiler follow this checklist
+- prepare your project
    - add directories for the model profiles and the dvpds to your projects asset directory tree
+   - copy the file "default.model_profile.json" from "testset_and_examples\model_profiles" to your desired location for model profiles in the project
+   - adapt the default model profile to your project needs (see [Reference_of_model_profile_syntax.md](Reference_of_model_profile_syntax.md))
+   - add a first dvpd file to your project (probably just a copy of t0020_simple_hub_sat.dvpd.json from the testset_and_examples\dvpd directory )
+- create a build shell
    - create an empty directory for the projects specific shell (the build shell directory for the project).
 This must be outside of the DVPD compiler project.
    - copy the file **dvpdc.ini** from the "config_template" directory of the build shell directory for the project
    - adapt all properties in the **dvpdc.ini** to point to the desired directories of your projects asset directory tree
-- copy the file "default.model_profile.json" from "testset_and_examples\model_profiles" to your desired location for model profiles
-- adapt the default model profile to your project needs (see [Reference_of_model_profile_syntax.md](Reference_of_model_profile_syntax.md))
+   - create a new open_build_shell.bat or copy it from the builds shell directory of the existing project into your new build shell directory
-- create your custom build script by copying and adapting an appropriate build script template from the commands directory to the build shell directory
+   - create a custom build script in your build shell by copying and adapting an appropriate build script template from the "commands" directory to the build shell directory
-- create you open_build_shell.bat or copy it from the buils shell directory of the existing project
    - open the shell via your open_buils_shell.bat
-- test the build script
+   - test the build script with the example dvpd file

 ## Adapt the ddl generator
-The ddl generator is only an example/template and must be adapted to your specific need, regarding SQL dialect or naming of files and directories.
+As with all generators, the ddl generator is only an example/template and might not be sufficient for your specific database or project conventions.

 Please be aware, that many design decisions  about your platform (e.g. names and types of metadata and hash columns) can be adjusted in the model profile  and will already be